-The CFTC and other federal and global financial regulators have also adopted margin requirements and guidelines for uncleared derivatives which require Advisory Accounts to exchange variation margin with their dealer counterparties for certain uncleared derivatives transactions, including certain foreign exchange derivatives which are used to hedge currency risks.
+The CFTC and other federal and global financial regulators have also adopted margin requirements and guidelines for uncleared derivatives which require Advisory Accounts to exchange variation margin (and in some instances, initial margin) with their dealer counterparties for certain uncleared derivatives transactions, including certain foreign exchange derivatives which are used to hedge currency risks.
 Specifically, the margin requirements may involve additional operational and economic costs to GSAM and Advisory Accounts and pose a risk of problems occurring with access to dealer counterparties, higher pricing, potential decreases in market liquidity and other unforeseen consequences, which may result in an adverse impact on the ability of GSAM to meet the investment and risk management needs of Advisory Accounts, and thus on the performance of Advisory Accounts

-■ Short Selling/Position Risk-Short selling occurs when an Advisory Account borrows a security from a lender, sells the security to a third party, reacquires the same security and returns it to the lender to close the transaction.
+Short Selling/Position Risk-Short selling occurs when an Advisory Account borrows a security from a lender, sells the security to a third party, reacquires the same security and returns it to the lender to close the transaction.
 The Advisory Account profits if the price of the borrowed security declines in value from the time the Advisory Account sells it to the time the Advisory Account reacquires it.
 Conversely, if the borrowed security has appreciated in value during this period, the Advisory Account will suffer a loss.
 The potential loss on a short sale is unlimited because the price of the borrowed security may rise indefinitely.
 Purchasing securities to close out the short position can itself cause the price of the securities to rise further, thereby exacerbating the loss.
+In addition, in a "short squeeze," a lack of supply and an excess of demand for a traded security caused by short sellers seeking to cover their short positions forces the price of the security upward.
+If the price of the security starts to rise rapidly, the trend may escalate as an increasing number of short sellers seek to close out their positions quickly.
 To the extent an Advisory Account uses the proceeds it receives from a short position to take additional long positions, the risks associated with the short position, including leverage risks, may be heightened.
 In the event of a bankruptcy or other similar insolvency with respect to a broker with whom an Advisory Account has an open short position, the Advisory Account may be unable to recover, or may be delayed in recovering, any margin or other collateral held with or for the lending broker.
 Short selling also involves the risks of: increased leverage, and its accompanying potential for losses; the potential inability to reacquire a security in a timely manner, or at an acceptable price; the possibility of the lender terminating the loan at any time, forcing the Advisory Account to close the transaction under unfavorable circumstances; the additional costs that may be incurred; and the potential loss of investment flexibility caused by the Advisory Account's obligations to provide collateral to the lender and set aside assets to cover the open position.
 An Advisory Account may also enter into a short derivative position through a futures contract, an option or a swap agreement.